sjt-github/Hemberg-scRNA-seq-Course/docs/09-exprs-overview.md

 By default only the top 500 most variable genes are used by scater to calculate the PCA.
 This can be adjusted by changing the `ntop` argument.

 __Exercise 1__
 How do the PCA plots change if when all 14,214 genes are used?
 Or when only top 50 genes are used?
+Why does the fraction of variance accounted for by the first PC change so dramatically?

 __Our answer__